Bibliojo/bibliojo.github.io/resume.md

 ## Theses
 - “Enhancements to the online catalogue: a music cataloguer’s perspective.”
 MSc Information and Library Science, Thesis.
 Robert Gordon University, 2005

--“From rondò aria to cantabile-cabaletta: the Italian opera aria in transition, 1780-1825.”
+- “From rondò aria to cantabile-cabaletta: the Italian opera aria in transition, 1780-1825.”
 [MA Musicology, Thesis.
 University of Calgary, 1996.](http://search.proquest.com/docview/304313043?accountid=15115 (accessed October 18, 2015)

 ## Presentations